UK-Canada Diabetes Research Team Grants 2019

-The UK Medical Research Council (MRC), UK Economic and Social Research Council (ESRC), Canadian Institutes of Health Research (CIHR) Institute of Nutrition, Metabolism and Diabetes (INMD), Institute of Infection and Immunity (III) and Institute of Musculoskeletal Health and Arthritis (IMHA) are pleased to announce the upcoming launch of the UK-Canada Diabetes Research Team Grants.
+The UK Medical Research Council (MRC), the UK Economic and Social Research Council (ESRC) and the Canadian Institutes of Health Research (CIHR) are pleased to invite proposals to the UK-Canada Diabetes Partnership Initiative.

-British and Canadian researchers possess rich and impressive records in diabetes research.
-Most notably, Canadian scientists Dr Fredrick Banting and Dr John Macleod were awarded the Nobel Prize in Physiology of Medicine in 1923 for the discovery of insulin and its use in the treatment of type 1 diabetes.
+British and Canadian research institutions possess rich and impressive records in diabetes research.
+Most notably, Canadian scientists Dr Fredrick Banting and Dr John Macleod were awarded the Nobel Prize in Physiology or Medicine in 1923 for the discovery of insulin and its use in the treatment of type 1 diabetes.
 This is arguably one of the most significant clinical research findings of the 20th century and impacted the lives of people with diabetes almost immediately.
-Subsequently, much has been learned about the pathogenesis of diabetes and new important treatments have been generated.
+Close to a century later, much has been learned about the pathogenesis of diabetes and new important treatments have been generated.
 Yet, the prevalence of diabetes is increasing and curative treatments are largely undefined.

-Through the UK-Canada Diabetes Research Team Grants, the MRC, ESRC and CIHR aim to:
+Through the UK-Canada Diabetes Research Team Grants, MRC, ESRC and CIHR aim to:

 - support world-leading collaborative research teams aimed at tackling diabetes

 - enhance existing partnerships and develop new partnerships between the UK and Canada in the area of diabetes research

 - strengthen the strategic relationship between the UK and Canada.

 The objective is to accelerate diabetes research into mechanisms and translational solutions to improve the lives of people with diabetes in Canada and the UK through research funding for approximately six internationally competitive and innovative UK-Canada Diabetes Research Teams that will enable the pursuit of shared research interests.